-It is the policy of educational programs governed by the Archdiocesan Catholic School Board to require the ethical use of the Internet and related technologies by all employees, volunteers and students.
-(ACSB 2511, ACSB 5144.3) Access privileges may be revoked, school disciplinary action may be taken, and/or appropriate legal action may be taken for any violations that are unethical and may constitute a criminal offense.
+It is the policy of educational programs governed by the Archdiocesan Catholic School Board to require the ethical use of the internet and related technologies by all employees, volunteers and students.
+(ACSB Policy #2511, ACSB Policy #5144.3) Access privileges may be revoked, school disciplinary action may be taken, and/or appropriate legal action taken for any violations that are unethical and may constitute a criminal offense.